robotlearninghorizons/WS2021IROS/index.md

 ## Speakers

-* Angela Schoellig, Leader of the Dynamic Systems Lab and Associate Professor at the University of Toronto Institute for Aerospace Studies
+* **Angela Schoellig**, Leader of the Dynamic Systems Lab and Associate Professor at the University of Toronto Institute for Aerospace Studies
-* David Ha, Google Tokyo
+* **David Ha, Google Tokyo
-* George Konidaris, Director of the Intelligent Robot Lab and Assistant Professor at Brown University.
+* **George Konidaris**, Director of the Intelligent Robot Lab and Assistant Professor at Brown University.
 Chief Roboticist at Realtime Robotics
-* Maya Cakmak, Director of the Human-Centered Robotics Lab, Assistant Professor at University of Washington.
+* **Maya Cakmak**, Director of the Human-Centered Robotics Lab, Assistant Professor at University of Washington.
-* Moritz Tenorth, CTO at Magazino GmbH.
+* **Moritz Tenorth**, CTO at Magazino GmbH.
-* Pieter Abbeel, Director of the Berkeley Robot Learning Lab and Professor at the University of California, Berkeley.
+* **Pieter Abbeel**, Director of the Berkeley Robot Learning Lab and Professor at the University of California, Berkeley.
 Co-founder of covariant.ai.

 ## Organizers

 **Dr. Freek Stulp**
 German Aerospace Center (DLR), Institute for Robotics and Mechatronics, Oberpfaffenhofen-Weßling, Germany

-**Michael Spranger**
-Sony AI, 1-7-8 Konan, Minato-ku, Tokyo, Japan
+**Dr. Michael Spranger**, Sony AI, Tokyo, Japan

 **Prof. Stephane Doncieux**
 ISIR, Sorbonne Université/CNRS, Paris, France